sass/sass-site/source/documentation/cli/dart-sass.md

 early, emitting warnings even though the deprecation is not yet active.
 This option can be combined with `--fatal-deprecation` to emit errors instead of warnings for a future deprecation.

-The only currently available future deprecation type is `import`, as seen
-here:

 ```shellsession
 $ sass --future-deprecation=import style.scss style.css